CPK Insurance

 How to Buy Commercial Umbrella Insurance

 Buying commercial umbrella insurance in Utah usually starts with checking the limits on your underlying commercial auto, general liability, and employers liability policies, because the umbrella only works above those layers.
-Utah businesses should compare quotes from multiple carriers, which is specifically recommended in the state data, and that matters in a market with 340 active insurers and several familiar carriers already writing business in the state.
-An independent agent can help you request a commercial umbrella insurance quote in Utah from more than one carrier and compare how each policy handles defense costs coverage, aggregate limits, and any broader coverage features.
+Utah businesses should compare quotes from multiple carriers, and that matters in a market with 340 active insurers already writing business in the state.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you request a commercial umbrella insurance quote in Utah from more than one carrier and compare how each policy handles defense costs coverage, aggregate limits, and any broader coverage features.
 Because the Utah Insurance Department regulates the market, it is wise to verify that the policy wording matches your operations and that any endorsements are documented before binding.
 You should also confirm whether your business needs matching limits across auto and general liability, because mismatched underlying limits can create gaps in the umbrella structure.
-If your business uses vehicles, check that your commercial auto limits are aligned with your liability stack, since Utah’s minimum auto requirements are $25,000/$65,000/$15,000 and those minimums may be too low for a business with meaningful exposure.
+If your business uses vehicles, check that your commercial auto limits are aligned with your liability stack, since Utah’s minimum auto requirements are $30,000/$65,000/$25,000 (raised effective 2025) and those minimums may be too low for a business with meaningful exposure.
 For workers’ compensation, Utah requires coverage for businesses with at least one employee, with exemptions for sole proprietors, partners, and LLC members, so your overall insurance setup may need to be reviewed before you place an umbrella above the rest.
-In many standard-risk cases, policies can be quoted and bound within 24 to 48 hours, but Utah businesses with more complex operations, higher limits, or unusual endorsements may need additional underwriting review.
+Utah businesses with more complex operations, higher limits, or unusual endorsements may need additional underwriting review before binding.
 The best buying step is to collect your declarations pages, loss runs, vehicle schedules, revenue figures, and locations so the carrier can price the umbrella accurately for your Utah business.

 How to Save on Commercial Umbrella Insurance